Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Yup.
 They’re ready as anyone can be, an’ okay mebbe they’re not gonna be so useful ‘fer the first leg o’ the mission, but ‘fer the second?
 Absolutely.
 Shit, they know more about scoutin’ new terrain than anyone.
 An’ after *that* ‘yer goin’ relay-world hunting.
 Kinda wish I could go wif y’all, but…"

-There was a distinct note of...longing to the Great Father’s scent.
+There was a distinct note of... longing to the Great Father’s scent.
 Tooko felt a certain sympathy for that: he couldn’t imagine being permanently forced out of his work to take on a higher calling.
 What Daar had been doing in the field had been *important,* and while being the Great Father was about the most important thing he could possibly do - why else would he be doing it? - Tooko could tell that he’d have been more comfortable in the dirt, doing the hard work himself.

 Wilde’s thoughts, clearly, had gone in a different direction.
 "As I recall sir, your relay missions took weeks.
-The Ten’Gewek are...high performance, let’s say.
+The Ten’Gewek are... high performance, let’s say.
 Especially Ferd, he eats like a Beef Bro."

 Daar duck-nodded.
 "Yeah, an’ if you were doin’ a long-term mission on a world that’d be a problem.
 Ideally ‘yer not, though.
 We figgered out the most importantest part is ‘ta get in, get sensors emplaced, and get out.
 Nominal mission’d be a couple-few days.
 Also, these are all gonna be deathworlds too, so there’ll prol’ly be game and such they can hunt in a ‘mergency."

-"Well...then no offense to them or anything, but…" Rees began.
+"Well... then no offense to them or anything, but…" Rees began.

 "You much like climbin’ hunnerd meter trees with a hunnerd kilos o’ gear, Rees?
 An’ can ‘ya do that silently?
 How ‘bout in supergravity?
 They can do that *effortlessly* all day long."